Homerton Anogenital Neoplasia Service (HANS)

 2. The patient may be put on surveillance: The doctors have reviewed the examination results and decided that they would like to keep an eye on the patient who is sent an appointment, usually for 6 months later.

 3. The doctors have reviewed the examination results and decided that the patient should be offered treatment.
-Typically the clinician will phone the patient and describe the kind of treatment that is recommended and an appointment is made.
+The clinician will contact the patient and explain the treatment that is recommended and an appointment is made.
 There are different kinds of treatments and the clinician will explain the recommended treatment.

-More detailed information about the HANS service, the methods of examination and forms of treatment, is available from the menu options on the left of this screen, and can be downloaded.
+More detailed information about the HANS service, the methods of examination and forms of treatment, is available from the menu below.

 High resolution anoscopy